hotrodorm/hotrod/README.md

 - Latest Queries

 Torcs can also retrieve execution plans programmatically in a variety of formats for specific queries that require attention.

-## Hello World

-See HotRod in action with the [Hello World Example](./hotrod-project/docs/docs-5/guides/hello-world.md).
-It's an example that shows the simplicity of using HotRod.

-## Documentation

-For more details see the complete [HotRod 5 Documentation](./hotrod-project/docs/docs-5/README.md).